 Hawker 88 Night Market

-Held on the third Sunday of each month, Kensington Market reflects the vibrant local community.
-There are 70-plus stalls offering everything from fresh produce to fashion and visual art, plus food, coffee, live music and kids activities.
-It’s all undercover at the Kensington Town Hall on two spring Sundays: 21 October and 18 November.
+Held on the third Sunday of each month, and celebrating its fifth birthday this year, Kensington Market reflects the vibrant local community.
+You’ll find over 70 stalls offering everything from fresh produce and fashion to visual art, food, coffee, live music and kids activities.
+It’s all undercover at the refurbished Kensington Town Hall over three Sundays in spring.
+15 September, 20 October and 17 November.

 Arts Centre Melbourne Sunday Market